Jonathon Green: Career

-The sixties counterculture was the subject of his first oral history, Days in the Life: Voices from the English Underground 1961–1971 (1988), for which he "interviewed more than 100 of 'the main players', got 500,000 words on tape, [and] a 400,000-word manuscript"; the book emerged around half this length.
-The study All Dressed Up: The Sixties and the Counterculture (1998) was the source of litigation, from both former Beatle George Harrison and artist Caroline Coon, and was withdrawn for 12 months.
-In June 2000, Coon received damages of £40,000, plus £33,000 costs, from publisher Random House, for the false claims Green had made.
+Green's published books have primarily focussed on sixties counterculture.
+After publishing All Dressed Up: The Sixties and the Counterculture (1998) he was taken to court for libel by both former Beatle George Harrison and artist Caroline Coon, and the book was withdrawn for 12 months.
+In June 2000, Coon received damages of £40,000, plus £33,000 costs, from publisher Random House, and received an official apology from Green for making false claims.